ankeesler/anwork/doc/FEATURE.md

 ## CLI
 - Add CLI argument stuff.
 - The CLI usage printing is ugly.
 Write a real test for this.
-- Remove the usage functionality from the CliNodeImpl class and use a CliVisitor instead.
 - Add support for CliArgumentType.FILE.

 ## Infrastructure